- For more than 20 years, our now open access journal has published discoveries in molecular medicine for a multidisciplinary audience.

 Copyright

-As an author of an article published in Molecular Medicine you retain the copyright of your article and you are free to reproduce and disseminate your work (for further details, see the BMC license agreement).
+As an author of an article published in Cancer & Metabolism you retain the copyright of your article and you are free to reproduce and disseminate your work.
+For further information, see our guide to licensing, copyright and author rights.

 For further information about the advantages of publishing in a journal from BMC, please click here.